 The core program provides a general education in spatial planning in its functional, environmental, and social dimensions.
 Formal specializations are available in Transportation Planning and Urban Development & Urban Design.
-Further information concerning these concentrations is available at www.mcgill.ca/urbanplanning/programs.
-Students wishing to specialize in urban development and design, as in other subfields of planning, can do so within the core program.
+Further information concerning these concentrations is available at mcgill.ca/urbanplanning/programs.
 In all cases, electives, the summer internship, and the Supervised Research Project allow for individual concentration on a particular topic.

 Graduates of the M.U.P. program work as planners, designers, and policy analysts, as researchers, advocates, and mediators, and they do so at various levels of government, in civil-society organizations, and with private consulting firms.
 Although their area of expertise varies, they devote their efforts in increasing numbers to sustainable development in its environmental, social, and economic dimensions.

 |Master of Urban Planning (M.U.P.)
 Urban Planning (Non-Thesis) (60 credits)|